 Benzodiazepines are among the most psychologically and physically addictive of all commonly prescribed medications.
-A person can in fact become psychologically and physically addicted to benzos even if they never take them inappropriately.
+A person can become psychologically and physically addicted to benzos even if they never take them inappropriately.

 Causes And Risk Factors for Benzodiazepine Addiction

-Taking benzos for longer or in greater quantities than prescribed are common causes of benzodiazepine addiction.
+Taking benzos for longer or greater quantities than prescribed is a common cause of benzodiazepine addiction.
 Typical risk factors for benzodiazepine addiction include:

 - Taking benzodiazepines for longer than 4 weeks.

 - The presence of other addictive disorders, like alcohol use disorder or opioid abuse disorder.